Generate Policy-relevant Analysis – Focus on Gender

 - Gender & Health Hub

-- Research agenda-setting for gender and COVID-19: an invitation
+- Research agenda-setting for gender and COVID-19

 - BMJ Collection on Women’s Health and Gender Inequalities: 25 years after the Beijing Platform for Action